 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we treat it.

-For the purpose of the Data Protection Act 2018 and General Data Protection Regulation (GDPR Regulation EU 2016/679) (“the Act”) we are registered as a Data Controller with the Information Commissioner’s Office (Registration Reference No ZA175198) and a description of how we use personal information is included in our entry on the data protection register which is maintained by the Information Commissioner’s Office.
+For the purpose of the Data Protection Act 2018 and General Data Protection Regulation (GDPR Regulation EU 2016/679) (“the Act”) we are registered as a Data Controller with the Information Commissioner’s Office (TDA Registration Reference No ZA175198 – subsidiary companies owned by TDA are also registered and have their own Registration Reference Numbers) and a description of how we use personal information is included in our entry on the data protection register which is maintained by the Information Commissioner’s Office.

 Information we may collect from you

 Under the Act we have a legal duty to protect any information we collect from you.
 We have procedures and security features in place that aim to keep your data secure once we receive it.
 We may collect and process the following data about you:

 - Information you give us.
 You may give us information by paper, corresponding with us via email, social media, phone, by contacting our staff, one of our partners or via CCTV or otherwise.
 This includes information you provide when you visit our websites, use our services, and correspond with us.
 The information you give us may include your name, address, email contact details, phone number(s), and other information required by us to deliver our services.

 - Information we collect about you.
 With regard to each of your visits to our websites we may automatically collect the following information: